-After dropping out of the seminary, seventeen-year-old Noel Crowe finds in Faha; a small Irish parish where nothing ever changes, including the ever-But one morning the rain stops and news reaches the parish - the electricity is With it comes a lodger to Noel's home, Christy McMahon.
-Though he can't Noel knows right then: something has changed.
+After dropping out of the seminary, seventeen-year-old Noel Crowe finds himself back in Faha; a small Irish parish where nothing ever changes, including the ever-falling rain.
+But one morning the rain stops and news reaches the parish - the electricity is finally arriving.
+With it comes a lodger to Noel's home, Christy McMahon.

+Though he can't explain it, Noel knows right then: something has changed.

-navigates his coming-of-age by Christy's side, falling in and out of love, buried past gradually comes to light, casting a glow on a small world and 2019, 393 pages
+As Noel navigates his coming-of-age by Christy's side, falling in and out of love, Christy's buried past gradually comes to light, casting a glow on a small world and making it new.
+2019, 393 pages